floragunncom/search-guard-helm/README.md

 ```
 ### Deploy on AWS (optional)

-You need to have the aws cli installed and configured
+This option provides possibility to set up Kubernetes cluster on AWS while having the `awscli` installed and configured and install Search Guard Helm charts in the cluster.
+This script is provided for demo purposes.
+Please, consider the required AWS resources and Helm chart configuration in the [./tools/sg_aws_kops.sh](https://git.floragunn.com/gh/search-guard-helm/-/blob/prod_ready_ca/tools/sg_aws_kops.sh)

+Setup the Kubernetes AWS cluster with installed Search Guard Helm charts:
 ```
 ./tools/sg_aws_kops.sh -c mytestcluster
 ```

-Delete the cluster when you are finished with testing Search Guard
+Delete the cluster when you finished with testing Search Guard

 ```
 ./tools/sg_aws_kops.sh -d mytestcluster
 ```

 ##Usage Tips
-##Accessing Kibana and Elasticsearch
+##Accessing Kibana and Elasticsearch in Minikube

 Check `minikube dashboard` and wait until all pods are running and green (can take up to 15 minutes)
 Run in separate window: